Are you interested in creating an environment that supports people with many different identities, but unsure of where to start?

 Kate comes to Praxis with over a decade of experience facilitating and advocating alongside marginalized communities.
 In addition to her direct support work with youth and adults affected by sexual violence and gender discrimination, Kate has provided training for employers, non-profits, hospitals, and law enforcement on sexual violence prevention, anti-oppression frameworks, and LGBTQ cultural competency.

 She was named one of the Windy City Times’ “30 Under 30” in 2016 and is currently the Equity Outreach and Education Specialist for the Office of Equity at Northwestern University, where she trains over 6,000 people every year on harassment, discrimination, and sexual violence prevention.

-Kate holds a BA in Women and Gender Studies from McGill University, and is a candidate for her Masters of Science in Communications from Northwestern University in 2019.
+Kate holds a BA in Women and Gender Studies from McGill University, and is a candidate for her Masters of Science in Communications from Northwestern.

 1. an exercise or practice of an art, science, or skill; 2. practical application of a theory

 as defined by Merriam-Webster